I guess that you haven’t seen many people wear a tuxedo. So when someone mentions the word tuxedo, what do you think of?

 Whatever comes to mind, chances are you could use a refresher on exactly what a tuxedo is and certain guidelines around wearing one.

-With our ever-evolving world, you’ll also likely need tips on wearing one in the 21st century.
+With our ever-evolving world, you’ll also likely need tips on wearing one.

 The Basics: What is a Tuxedo?

-A tuxedo is a formalwear that meets certain guidelines, such as color and material.
-It is usually black with a formal, white tuxedo shirt.
-Not to mention the black bow tie that comes with the name.
+So, a tuxedo is formalwear that meets certain guidelines, such as color and material.
+It is usually black accompanied by a formal, white tuxedo shirt and black bow tie.

 The dinner jacket will adhere to specific lapel and button guidelines.
 Additionally, the pants will often have a silk or satin stripe along the outer leg seam.